Gambia: Information Minister to Probe Into Circumstances Surrounding the Erection of Towers At Bakau Health Facility

 Minister Sillah said: "If the operator actually engaged the land owner on the erection of a tower in his or her particular land, what happens is that the land can be leased, bought and rent, depending on the agreement formula for which compensation is given.
 But in this particular one, I don't actually know what the agreement is."

-Momodou Ceesay, Member for Jangjangbureh, asked the Information Minister whether he can instruct the regulators to go and probe into the matter, since the ministry is responsible for issuance of license to operators.
+Momodou Ceesay, Member for Janjangbureh, asked the Information Minister whether he can instruct the regulators to go and probe into the matter, since the ministry is responsible for issuance of license to operators.

 Minister Sillah replied that his ministry will undoubtedly do the investigation, adding that they have already commenced probing into the matter.